The goal? To assess the impact of ICT on road transport emissions

 - Deliverable 2.1: Methodology

-The project was funded by the European Commission's Directorate General for Mobility and Transport thought the FP7 Programme.
-It ran from October 2011 to March 2015.
+The project was funded by the European Commission's Directorate General for Mobility and Transport through the FP7 Programme.

-For more information about the project, visit ICT-EMISSIONS' CORDIS page
+- For further information, visit ICT-EMISSIONS' CORDIS page